 5) Phone Mount & Handsfree Kit – A lot of countries are clamping down on mobile phone usage while driving, and rightly so.
 In my home country of the UK, it’s now illegal and can gain you hefty on-the-spot fines and even driving bans.
 Stay safe and legal with a hands-free kit

-9) Cooler Box – One of the essential road trip items you’ll need for keeping any food fresh and your drinks chilled in hot weather.
-If you’re on a short road trip, freeze a couple of bottles of water to keep the cooler box cold.
-For extended road trips, opt for a cooler which plugs into the lighter socket of the car.
+9) Car Fridge and Cooler Box – One of the most essential road trip items you’ll need for keeping your food fresh and your drinks chilled in hot weather is some sort of cooler.

 10) Sunglasses – Regardless of the time of year, one of the most important things you need for a road trip is to pack a decent pair of polarised sunglasses to stop the glare.
 ‘I love squinting in the sun’, said no one ever!